FiniteStateInc/binary-scan-jenkins/README.md

 ## Getting started

 To use this plugin, follow the following steps:
+1. [Install the plugin](https://www.jenkins.io/doc/book/managing/plugins/#installing-a-plugin) in you jenkins instance.

-1. Create or edit your `Frestyle project` or `Multi-configuration poject`.
+2. Create or edit your `Frestyle project` or `Multi-configuration poject`.
-2. Click on the **Add a Post-build Actions** dropdown and select `Finite State - Upload Binary Scan` option:
+3. Click on the **Add a Post-build Actions** dropdown and select `Finite State - Upload Binary Scan` option:
 ![Post Build action](./screenshots/post_build_action_add.png)
-3. The **post build action** will be appear in the UI:
+4. The **post build action** will be appear in the UI:
 ![Action form](./screenshots/action_form.png)
-4. Complete the fields following the below reference.
+5. Complete the fields following the below reference.
 For sensitive fields like `Finite state API client`, `Finite State API client ID` and `Finite state organization context` we use the credentials plugin, so, be sure to create the credentials for each of this fields and select the correct ones on each dropdown.

 | parameter                         | description                                                                                                                                                                                  | required | type      | default |
 | --------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------- | --------- | ------- |